 This was the time in his life that he never forgot.
-It also motivated him to set a goal that when he became well supported and more capable, he would run a refectory that treated monks, novices, and those who were in need and poor with free foods since he realized in the Lord Buddha's saying that "Sabbhe Satta Arhararatthitika - All living beings can survive with foods."
+It also motivated him to set a goal that when he became well supported and more capable, he would run a refectory that treated monks, novices, and those who were in need and poor with free foods since he realized in the Lord Buddha's saying that "Sabbhe Satta Arharatthitika - All living beings can survive with foods."

 Everyday, Luang Por had to carry his scriptures and walked through the peacock gate of Wat Phra Chetupon and took a ferry to Wat Aroon.
 With the power of his disciplines and resolution, altogether with the merit from sharing foods with a dog and a puppy that bore fruits quickly, a merchant at the peacock gate became faithful upon Luang Por due to his diligence and patience, so she volunteered to offer meals to him everyday.
 She also volunteered to be Luang Por's supporter on other aspects whenever he made a request.
 There was also another merchant who sold food whose name was Nuam.
 She offered lunch to Luang Por every day, so he became more convenient about having meals.
 When Nuam got older and unable to earn for living, Luang Por managed to let her live at Wat Paknam until she passed away since she had no descendant who looked after her.
 After she passed away, Luang Por organized a cremation ceremony for her.
 He said "It is such a wholesome opportunity.
 When I faced with scarcity, Nuam supported me.
-When Nuam became poor, I had a chance to support her.
-We both met each other in time of need.
-It is such a wholesome opportunity that rarely happens."
+Ut is such a wholesome opportunity that rarely happens."